 - Namibia has the largest amount of free roaming cheetahs in the world.
 Over the years, the cheetah population has declined a lot worldwide, due to habitat loss, but also due to conflicts with local farmers.
 Namibia has put a lot of effort in the conservation of cheetahs.
 Approximately 2500 – 3000 cheetahs are living in Namibia.
 Cheetahs are amazing animals.
 With a speed of around 113 km/hour they are by far the fastest land mammals on the planet.
 I recently managed to see a cheetah kill in the wild and what an experience.
 They are really fast.
 It was amazing to see how fast they close the gap between themselves and their prey.

-- Namibia is home to two large but very distinct deserts, the Namib desert and the Kalahari desert.
+- Another interesting facts about Namibia is that the country is home to two large but very distinct deserts, the Namib desert and the Kalahari desert.
 They each have a different look and geological structure.
 The Kalahari desert is semi arid sandy desert, covering parts of Namibia, South Africa and Botswana.
 It does get slightly more rainfall than the Namib desert and therefore attracts a large variety of wildlife and supports different types of vegetation.

 - Since 1993 the legal currency is the Namibian Dollar.
 Previously the South African Rand was used when they were still under South African rule.
 However, the SA Rand is still accepted as legal tender, since the Namibian dollar is pegged to the Rand.
 The exchange rate is 1:1 and the currencies are just mixed in Namibia.
 However, the Namibian Dollar is not accepted anywhere in South Africa.
 So when you continue travelling to South Africa make sure you spend or change all your money in the country.

 - Even though Namibia has a very small population, the country is home to 13 different ethnic groups.
 The Ovambo group represents nearly half the population.
-The most famous ethnic group are the Himba, a semi nomadic tribe living in the north eastern part of the country.
-They still live according to traditional beliefs and culture and especially the woman are known for rubbing their skin with red ochre.
+The most famous ethnic group are the Himba people, a semi nomadic tribe living in the north eastern part of the country.
+The Himba people still live according to traditional beliefs and culture and especially the woman are known for rubbing their skin with red ochre.
 The Himba villages are open for tourists to visit and get to know their culture.
 Another tribe you will see often is the Herero, where the woman wear the beautiful and colourful victorian dresses.
+To visit a Himba village should be on everyone’s list of things to do in Namibia.

 - Even when a variety of languages are spoken amongst the different tribes and people, English is the only official language.
 When travelling in Namibia, you will hear it pretty widely spoken, although in many areas people will also speak German and Afrikaans.